priyasinha1/Bluffing-detector/README.md

 SVM essentially does – simple class separation
 It tries to find a line/hyperplane (in multidimensional space) that separates any two classes.
 Then it classifies the new point depending on whether it lies on the positive or negative side of the hyperplane depending on the classes to predict.
 Hyperplane: This is basically a separating line between two data classes in SVM.
 But in Support Vector Regression, this is the line that will be used to predict the continuous output

+# Decision Tree Classisfier
+A decision tree is a flowchart-like tree structure where an internal node represents feature(or attribute), the branch represents a decision rule, and each leaf node represents the outcome.
+The topmost node in a decision tree is known as the root node.
+It learns to partition on the basis of the attribute value.
+It partitions the tree in recursively manner call recursive partitioning.
+This flowchart-like structure helps you in decision making.
+It's visualization like a flowchart diagram which easily mimics the human level thinking.
+That is why decision trees are easy to understand and interpret.